In this 60-second video, Valerie Cox explains how to avoid confusion & family tensions in a healthcare emergency.

 Being clear on these two things and insisting that your wishes be so recorded can help minimise confusion, family tensions and wasting the time of overstretched health and social care professionals.

-Sage Advocacy supports the campaign of Safeguarding Ireland to PLAN AHEAD and urges everyone to consider Enduring Power of Attorney, Advance Healthcare Directives and Think Ahead, www.thinkahead.ie a resource of the Irish Hospice Foundation which assists people to plan and record their wishes in the event of emergency, sudden illness or death.
-You can read Safeguarding Ireland’s information leaflet Chose your place of care...before it’s chosen for you HERE.
+Sage Advocacy supports the current campaign of Safeguarding Ireland to Plan Ahead and urges everyone to consider Enduring Power of Attorney, Advance Healthcare Directives and Think Ahead, www.thinkahead.ie a resource of the Irish Hospice Foundation that assists people to plan and record their wishes in the event of emergency, sudden illness or death.

 An online Red C poll showed that 52% of those questioned believed, wrongly, that anyone named as “Next of Kin” can make healthcare or other major decisions on another person’s behalf.
 In fact being named as “Next of Kin” only means that that person should be contacted in the event of an emergency.
 This misunderstanding is a serious issue for anyone undergoing medical care, and especially for vulnerable adults and older people.
 It is also a vital issue for their relatives, friends or anyone directly concerned about their well-being.